Lou Diamond Phillips: Relationships and family

 Phillips began dating makeup artist Yvonne Boismier in 2004.
-He was charged with domestic battery against her in 2006.
-They married in August 2007 and their daughter, Indigo, was born in October 2007.
-They are partners on writing and illustrating Lou's first published novel.
+He was charged with misdemeanor domestic battery against her in 2006.
+They married in August 2007 and their daughter was born in October 2007.
+They are partners in writing and she illustrated Phillips's first published novel.

 Legal troubles

-On August 11, 2006, Phillips was arrested for disturbing the peace at his Los Angeles home following loud noises coming from the house he shared with his live-in girlfriend and future wife, Yvonne Boismier.
-In December 2006, he pleaded no contest to a misdemeanor count of disturbing the peace and was sentenced to three years of probation.
+On August 11, 2006, Phillips was arrested for disturbing the peace at his Los Angeles home.
+The charges followed loud noises coming from the house he shared with his live-in girlfriend and future wife, Yvonne Boismier.
+In December 2006, he pleaded no contest to a count of domestic battery and was sentenced to three years of probation.

-On November 3, 2017, Phillips was arrested in Portland, Texas, after stopping his vehicle to ask a police officer for directions while intoxicated.
+On November 3, 2017, Phillips was arrested in Portland, Texas, for DWI after stopping his vehicle to ask a police officer for directions.
 He was charged with reckless driving.
 Phillips was released after posting bail.
 In April 2018, following a plea deal, Phillips was sentenced to two years of probation.